Jonathan R. Todd

 Overview

-Perspective is everything among attorneys.
-Jonathan has served the industry on advisory committees and councils by appointment of the Transportation Secretary, Commerce Secretary, TSA Administrator, and Ohio Governor.
+Experience matters because there is no one-size-fits-all supply chain.
+Jonathan’s entire career has focused on advising clients in transportation, logistics, warehousing, fulfillment, procurement, sales, customs, and international trade compliance matters.
+He has served the industry on advisory committees and councils by appointment of the Transportation Secretary, Commerce Secretary, TSA Administrator, and Ohio Governor.
 He previously served as senior counsel and officer for a global transportation, logistics, and customs brokerage provider.
-Along the way, he received a graduate degree in supply chain management, a certificate in international law, a customs broker license, and a fellow designation from the Association for Supply Chain Management.
+Earlier in his career, he received a graduate degree in supply chain management in addition to his law degree, a certificate in international law, a customs broker license, and a fellow designation from the Association for Supply Chain Management.

 Benesch’s National Band 1 ranked Transportation & Logistics Practice Group has also held the title of national “Law Firm of The Year” in Transportation Law for seven recent years.